Tafara-N/alx-react/0x09-react_redux_connectors_and_providers/README.md

 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
-- File: task_2/dashboard/src/index.js
+- File: `task_2/dashboard/src/index.js`

-8. Connect LoginRequest to the App mandatory
+### 8. Connect LoginRequest to the App

-Modify the file App/App.js:
+Modify the file `App/App.js`:

-Connect the action creator loginRequest and map it to the login prop Modify the component to use the new login function from the props instead of the one within the class Refactor the component to remove any login or logout function and bind **Repo:**
+- Connect the action creator `loginRequest` and map it to the `login` prop
+- Modify the component to use the new `login` function from the props instead of the one within the class
+- Refactor the component to remove any `login` or logout function and bind

+**Repo:**
 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
-- File: task_2/dashboard/src/App/App.js
+- File: `task_2/dashboard/src/App/App.js`

-9. Connect user state to the Footer mandatory
+### 9. Connect user state to the Footer

-Modify the file Footer/Footer.js
+Modify the file `Footer/Footer.js`

-Create a mapStateToProps function
+- Create a `mapStateToProps` function
-Map the user props to the user within the Redux state Connect the Footer component to the function you created Modify the render function and remove any use of the Context.
-Instead use the user prop **Repo:**
+- Map the `user` props to the `user` within the Redux state
+- Connect the Footer component to the function you created
+- Modify the render function and remove any use of the Context.
+Instead use the `user` prop

+**Repo:**
 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
-- File: task_2/dashboard/src/Footer/Footer.js
+- File: `task_2/dashboard/src/Footer/Footer.js`

 ### 10. Connect Logout action creator to the Header